 - Always use pavements when you can

-- If walking where there is no pavement walk on the right facing oncoming traffic so you can see what’s coming
+- If walking where there is no pavement, walk facing oncoming traffic so you can see what’s coming

 - Carry some blister plasters

 - Don’t go to a place without knowing something about what the walk will be like (livestock, water, woods)

 There are plenty of gems hidden in and around central Norfolk to discover.
 Our walks include parks such as Eaton Park, but also trails such as Mousehold Heath.
 You can download the DRAGON guides below, and use them as a guide when deciding on your next adventures!

 Remember, we’re constantly adding to our list of walks, so check back regularly to see if a new walk has appeared, and if you have any suggestions on where we should go next, let us know.

 The DRAGONs have travelled from Sheringham, to Cromer, and various surrounding areas to test out some walks in North Norfolk.
 There are also some less known walks coming up that might surprise you!